Social Work (Acc)

 Accreditation

 The Council on Social Work Education (CSWE) provides accreditation for Social Work programs at the bachelor and graduate level of education.
 Graduating from an accredited program is important for BSW students.
 An accredited program offers BSW graduates the opportunity to request advanced standing for an MSW degree in any University.
 The BSW program at CUW has been fully accredited by CSWE since 1997.
+As of September 12, 2022, the BSW accelerated program was approved by CSWE to become an online program.

 Social Work Values